 Elham Saudi is Director of Lawyers for Justice in Libya.

 After finishing her degree in Arabic and Modern Middle Eastern Studies at the University of Oxford, Elham studied law at Nottingham Law School.
 Elham practised commercial law at Slaughter and May, a leading corporate law firm in the City of London, from 2003 to 2010.
 In that period, she had a finance practice and her clients included Arsenal Football Club, Cadbury plc, Whitbread plc, COLT, and the World Bank.

-She recently completed an LLM in International Law at the School of Oriental and African Studies, obtaining a Distinction.
+She completed an LLM in International Law at the School of Oriental and African Studies in 2011, obtaining a Distinction.
 Her focus was on international human rights law and international humanitarian law, with her dissertation entitled “The ‘Protected Revolution’: The Libyan Uprising and the Responsibility to Protect.”